amrire/amrire/README.md

 ### 🌍 About Me

-I am a backend developer with a passion for creating systems that solve real-world problems across the African continent.
+I am a software engineer with a passion for creating systems that solve real-world problems across the African continent.
 I'm currently advancing my skills through the <strong>ALX Software Engineering Program</strong>, focusing on scalable, secure, and culturally relevant backend systems.

 ### 🛠️ Tech Stack & Tools